 First set the Android project to be the startup project for the solution.

-Next, open the Unit Test pad in Xamarin Studio by selecting View > Pads > Unit Tests.
+Next, open the Unit Test pad in Visual Studio for Mac by selecting View > Pads > Unit Tests.
 The tree view has a node called Test Apps:

 Expand the test project in the Unit Tests pad, and select Run Test for the UITest project: